List of To Love Ru characters: Yui Kotegawa

 Yui was created as a series regular to celebrate one year of serialization.
 She was given an abundance of common sense and a serious personality, making her a tsundere.
 In a series full of characters who lack common sense, Yui plays the "straight man" role.
 Yui was the character that was planned to have the most character growth, as she was the only one who would bring up the perverted stuff Rito does to them.
-But Yabuki said he did not expect her to turn into such a serious love interest.
+Yabuki, however, said he did not expect her to turn into such a serious love interest.
 Yui is one of the most popular characters in the series, coming in sixth place in the manga's first character popularity poll.